Codecademy/docs/content/javascript/concepts/arrays/terms/at/at.md

 ---
 Title: '.at()'
-Description: 'Return the element at a specified index in an array.'
+Description: 'Returns the element at a specified index in an array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'